 - 1. New, revised and modified course outlines;

 - 2. New and revised certificate programs;

 - 3. New and revised degree programs;

 - 4. New and revised non-credit offerings;

 - 5. Recommended curriculum guides;

 - 6. Instructor qualifications;

 - 7. Part-time instructor applications;

 - 8. New and revised academic procedures and policies;

 - 9. Articulation agreements;

+- 10. Review program assessments and evaluations and make recommendations.

-- 10. Matters referred to the Committee by the President; and
+- 11. Matters referred to the Committee by the President; and

-- 11. Other curricular matters.
+- 12. Other curricular matters.